These are the most frequently asked questions from guests, skiers and users.

 Yes, we are happy to see how much the freestylers love the opportunity to hang out and practice our mixed obstacles - there is something for everyone from the flat box to the rainbow rail.
 We are also in the process of creating a workshop area, where dedicated enthusiasts can make / design their next obstacle.

 Yes, the Salomon Brand Store CopenHill are ready with everything your heart desires.

 You are very welcome to use your own equipment, as long it is properly maintained.
 Remember to check your skis/snowboard regularly in case of wear and tear.
 If your skis/snowboard have dull edges, are too worn down, or in other ways need service, the rental shop will offer you free rental skis while your own are being serviced.
 Find out more in the rental shop.

 In the future, you will be able to store your ski equipment at CopenHill.
 We are currently working on a solution.

 You can use your own equipment on the ski slope.
 We've experienced that skis with the production method "sintered base" has less risk of getting damaged due to frictional heat, but this is not a guarantee.
 At the top of the ski lift, there is a black silicone mat, which the skis must slide over.
-Here, the skis are greased with silicone, which along with the silicone on the ski slope, makes the skis glider on the surface.
+Here, the skis are greased with silicone, which along with the silicone on the ski slope, makes the skis glide on the surface.
 For safety, check regularly for any signs of damage to the skis.
-Driving at high speeds increases the risk of frictional heat damaging the base of the skis.
-CopenHill does not provide any warranty or compensation for protected skis.
+Skiing at high speeds increases the risk of frictional heat damaging the base of the skis.
+CopenHill does not provide any warranty or compensation for damaged skis.

 It is mandatory for anyone under the age of 18 to wear a helmet while skiing, and we strongly recommend that everybody takes their safety repercussions and wears one when skiing/boarding.